 Our government enables freedom of expression and protects the rights of the minority against the tyranny of the majority.
 These are privileges that many people around the world simply don’t possess.
 So the next time you’re tempted to tear someone a new one over his or her political opinions, pause for a moment before attacking.
 After all, that frustration is what democracy feels like – and it’s a beautiful thing.

-We polled and collected responses from 1,007 Americans verified by Amazon’s Mechanical Turk.
+We polled and collected responses from 1,007 verified Americans.
 Forty-eight percent of participants were female, and 52 percent were male.
 Participants ranged in age from 18 to 81 with a mean of 37.73 and a standard deviation of 11.85.
 We asked each respondent if they understood what was protected by each of the first 10 amendments.
 We then asked each to explain three specific amendments and used those answers to spot-check their assertions of understanding the aforementioned amendments.
 Next, we asked five additional questions about the Constitution in general.
 The percentage of the total 15 questions answered correctly yielded each respondent’s “Constitutional Knowledge” score.

 Fair Use Statement